gitstua/stu-spa-demos/README.md

 1. **IP Address Viewer**: Displays the user's IP address and allows them to copy it to the clipboard.
 2. **Pomodoro Timer**: A simple Pomodoro timer to help manage work sessions and breaks.
 3. **Downtime SLA Calculator**: Calculates downtime based on a given SLA percentage.
+4. **Paint Application**: A simple paint application to draw and save images.
+5. **PDF JavaScript Scanner**: Analyzes PDF files and extracts content.
+6. **Time Display**: Displays the current time and updates every second for multiple timezones.

 ## Demos